vreval/Csharp.VrevalPlatform/README.md

 CHECKPOINT_CREDS=
 ```

-This project contains an example .env file.
+This project contains an .env.example file.
 Fill in the appropriate information for your environment.
 Then load this data during runtime.
 Read [this article by "Dusted Codes"](https://dusted.codes/dotenv-in-dotnet) explaining how.

 ## Getting checkpoints
 ```c#